Colorism, Castism, and Gentrification in Bollywood

 Film makers and producers in Bollywood, much like in Hollywood, will adamantly deny prejudice and bias as goals of their productions.
 Instead, they argue that the market decides these things.
 Many filmmakers will agree with the problems of colorism and casteism, and they will state that they do not hold such beliefs.
 They argue that audience members want light skinned heroes and heroines, and they will not attend films that do not conform to these expectations.
 The argument, then, becomes about economic motivations, rather than moral or ethical ones.
 Unfortunately, economic arguments for maintaining the status quo have long been used by hegemonic forces to maintain their power and position.
 These same arguments are used for why films must have a strong male lead and a known actor (Sharma, 2019; Sarkar 2020; Dutta 2019).
 And to a certain extent, they are correct.
 The current system profits when fulfilling normative expectations: light-skinned, known male lead and equally or more light-skinned, young, known female love interest or counterpart.
 The most financially successful films include this formula (Sanju, Tiger Zinda Hai, Dangal, Bajrangi Bhaijaan, and Happy New Year, for example).
 Any deviation from this equation comes at great risk to the director, producer, and actors.
 However, it also is not so clear cut.

 Despite a widespread belief about skin tone as a marker for morality, Indians still often attach themselves to actors in whom they can see themselves more fully; that is, representation matters.
 A good example of this is the actress Kajol.
-Kajol was often acclaimed as being a “dusky Bollywood rebel” (Walia, 2014) actress who at her height of popularity was able not only to be love a love interest, but to be a love interest for the biggest stars of the time, something relatively unheard of.
+Kajol was often acclaimed as being a “dusky Bollywood rebel” (Walia, 2014) actress who at her height of popularity was able not only to be a love interest, but to be a love interest for the biggest stars of the time, something relatively unheard of.
 However, when she returned after a five-year break to play the lead in Dilwale in 2010, she received harsh criticism because she presented as several shades lighter.
 Despite her denial of such, she was accused of using lightening creams and perpetuating colorism (ibid).

 Figure 8: Ajay Devgn and Kajol at an event for Raju Chacha in 2001.
 Photo By Bollywood Hungama, CC BY 3.0.
 Image source.